Trump-Microsoft Clash: U.S President Wants Lisa Monaco Sacked

 Microsoft to Acquire TikTok, Says Trump

 In what appears to be an act of exact retribution on those he sees as political enemies, Trump recently made a call that has generated widespread uproar.
-To some, this Trump-Microsoft saga is merely an attempt to get back at her political enemy, ensuring Lisa is taken out of the way.
+To some, this Trump-Microsoft saga is merely an attempt to get back at his political enemy, ensuring Lisa is taken out of the way.

 A Netizen, identified as Hamiltonstears, posted, “Why does Trump want this person fired from Microsoft?
 Because she worked for his political enemies, and he wants to ruin her career for that.
 How pathological is Trump’s relentless desire for ‘retribution.”
 What happens when you seek retribution and get nothing?
 Ask Jimmy.”